2. Overview

 2.3.1.
 Ring Manager (librte_ring)

 The ring structure provides a lockless multi-producer, multi-consumer FIFO API in a finite size table.
 It has some advantages over lockless queues; easier to implement, adapted to bulk operations and faster.
-A ring is used by the Memory Pool Manager (librte_mempool) and may be used as a general communication mechanism between cores and/or execution blocks connected together on a logical core.
+A ring is used by the Memory Pool Library and may be used as a general communication mechanism between cores and/or execution blocks connected together on a logical core.

 This ring buffer and its usage are fully described in Ring Library.